eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

     1. If there are no variables, evaluate the expression.
 If it evaluates to
        $\true$, return the list of variable replacements it took to get here.

-This logic is implemented like this:
+The core logic is implemented like this:

 ```python
 Bindings = dict[str, bool]